yilmazmusa08/AutoScience/README.md

 ## Configuration

-You can configure the project by modifying the .env file in the frontend directory.
+You can configure the project by modifying the .env file.
 Adjust the environment variables as needed.

 ## Usage